JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 # A simple example

-An example of a bug easily caught with ASan:
+A contrived example of a bug easily caught with ASan:

 ```c++
 // File: asan_1.d